ejplatform/ej-server/docs/old/deploy.rst

 ======

 EJ relies on Docker and a Docker orchestration technology in its deployment process.
 We assume for the sake of simplicity that your deployment is going to use Docker Compose.
-It works with other technologies (we use Rancher, for instance), but of course we cannot anticipate the details of your infrastructure to provide a detailed guide.
-Docker Compose is a useful reference and common ground for many other orchestration technologies.

 The easiest way to proceed is to use the pre-build images available on `Docker Hub`_ and personalize your installation using environment variables.
-You must understand that a basic EJ stack uses 4 containers described in `EJ Stack`_
+You must understand that a basic EJ stack uses 3 containers described in `EJ Stack`_
-session: the Nginx reverse proxy, the Django application and Redis and Postgres databases.
+session: the Nginx reverse proxy, the Django application and Postgres databases.

 .. _Docker Hub: https://hub.docker.com/u/ejplatform/